-As your state senator, my most important priority will be to restore education funding and protect our local public schools and state universities.
+As your state senator, my most important priority is to help restore education funding and protect our local public schools and state universities.

 This is personal for me.
-My family first moved to our community over twenty years ago, drawn to our local public schools and quality way of life.
+My family first moved to our community over twenty five years ago, drawn to our local public schools and quality way of life.
 I once sat in the same classrooms that now have larger class sizes, outdated textbooks, and overworked and underpaid teachers.
 I am a proud product of Kyrene and Tempe Union schools.

 Restore the cuts to higher education.
 This is also personal for me.
-I see the effects of budget cuts every day at work, in the Provost’s office at ASU.
-We’re working to make college more affordable for low-income families, increase resources for first-year students, and expand access to people all across the globe.
+I saw the effects of budget cuts every day when I worked in the Provost’s office at ASU.
+I helped work to make college more affordable for low-income families, increased resources for first-year students, and expanded access to people all across the globe.

 Since 2008, Arizona has cut more from higher education than any state in the country, a cut of nearly 50 percent.
 This has led to drastic increases in tuition, fees, and other costs.
-I graduated from ASU in 2008; since then, tuition has more than doubled.
+I graduated from ASU in 2008; since then, tuition has almost TRIPLED.

 This unnecessary and excessive reduction in higher education investment is having a dramatic impact on our state, both economically and culturally.
 Our state simply cannot compete in a 21st-century economy by reducing investment in our state universities.
-As your state senator, I will fight every single day for our universities, and work with them to strengthen our local economy.
+As your state senator, I am fighting every single day for our universities, and working with them to strengthen our local economy.

-Along with education, strengthening our economy and encouraging investment and job growth will be a top priority of mine as your state senator.
-My focus will be on:
+Along with education, strengthening our economy and encouraging investment and job growth is a top priority of mine.

 We must secure the border.
 I support giving our border patrol agents the resources they need to protect our state and our border.
 Above all, I will listen to the law enforcement community from our county sheriffs to local police and provide them with the tools they need to do their jobs effectively.
 I will also work with our federal congressional delegation to ensure that Congress funds our border efforts.